 The lovely Caroline Bingley is engaged to marry a rich and charismatic American.
 Unfortunately, this windswept courtship is marred by many strange events– nocturnal wanderings, spooked horses, carriage accidents, and even an apparent suicide attempt.
 Soon the whole Bingley family seems the target of a mysterious plot, with only the Darcys recognizing the danger.
 Sinister forces are afoot and the Darcys must get to the bottom of the plot before the blushing bride descends into madness–or worse.

-Why I Love This Version
+Why I Love This Version of Pride and Prejudice

 #6.
 Colonel Brandon’s Diary (Sense and Sensibility Adaptation by Amanda Grange)